typedefs/typedefs/docs/binary_format/binaryFormat.md

 # Typedefs binary format

-Terms are serialised in a type-directed way, given a Typedefs description --- terms make no sense on their own.
-If the type is unknown, a description of the type could first be serialised, followed by the serialisation of the term --- this is future work.
+Terms are cerealised in a type-directed way, given a Typedefs description --- terms make no sense on their own.
+If the type is unknown, a description of the type could first be cerealised, followed by the cerealisation of the term --- this is future work.

-Terms are serialised as follows:
+Terms are cerealised as follows:

-- Terms of type `T0` or `T1` do not need to be serialised --- the former does not exist, and the latter are trivial.
+- Terms of type `T0` or `T1` do not need to be cerealised --- the former does not exist, and the latter are trivial.
-- Terms of type `TSum ts` with `|ts| = 2 + k` are serialised as an integer `i` (with `i < 2 + k`, but this is not exploited), followed by the serialisation of a term of type `ts[i]`.
+- Terms of type `TSum ts` with `|ts| = 2 + k` are cerealised as an integer `i` (with `i < 2 + k`, but this is not exploited), followed by the cerealisation of a term of type `ts[i]`.
-- Terms of type `TProd ts` with `|ts| = 2 + k` are serialised as the serialisation of `ts[0]`, ..., `ts[1+k]`.
-This relies on being able to compute the width of each serialised term.
+- Terms of type `TProd ts` with `|ts| = 2 + k` are cerealised as the cerealisation of `ts[0]`, ..., `ts[1+k]`.
+This relies on being able to compute the width of each cerealised term.
-- Terms of type `Tvar j` are serialised with a given "parameter" serialiser --- this is used to serialise `TMu`s.
+- Terms of type `Tvar j` are cerealised with a given "parameter" cerealiser --- this is used to cerealise `TMu`s.
-- Terms of type `TMu ts` with |ts| = k are serialised as an integer `i` (with `i < k`, but this is not exploited), followed by the serialisation of a term of type ts[i], where the "parameter" serialiser for the new type variable is instantiated to this described procedure.
+- Terms of type `TMu ts` with |ts| = k are cerealised as an integer `i` (with `i < k`, but this is not exploited), followed by the cerealisation of a term of type ts[i], where the "parameter" cerealiser for the new type variable is instantiated to this described procedure.
-- Terms of type `TApp f xs` with `|xs| = k` are serialised as terms of type `f`, with "parameter" serialisers given by the `k` serialisations of terms of type `xs[k]`.
+- Terms of type `TApp f xs` with `|xs| = k` are cerealised as terms of type `f`, with "parameter" cerealisers given by the `k` cerealisations of terms of type `xs[k]`.

 # Example